Laurie B. Rosenblum, MPH

 This may be done by:

 PUVA used to be the most common type of repigmentation.
 Now it is being largely replaced by narrow band UVB (nbUVB).
-You apply a psoralen cream or take psoralen medication orally.
-You then expose yourself to UV light A (UV-A) from the sun or an artificial source.
-The medicine is activated by UV-A. It may repigment white patches.
+A psoralen cream is applied or a psoralen medication is taken orally.
+Your body is exposed to UV light A (UV-A) from the sun or an artificial source.
+The medication is activated by UV-A. It may repigment white patches.
 This treatment takes months and can cause sunburn-type reactions.
 It may also cause nausea and an increased risk of

 This is a special UV laser.
 It is shown to be effective in localized cases.